Comparing the Thermoblock vs the Boiler, the Thermocoil and Other Espresso Machine Heating Systems

 While double boiler systems are great coffee makers, they have several disadvantages.
 They are bulkier than other heating systems, involve considerable complexity and corresponding cost, have long preheating times, and are not energy efficient as the water is held at temperature constantly.

 As a close relative to thermoblocks, thermocoils work on the same principle: a heating element embedded in metal runs alongside a water pipe flash heating the water.
-While the body of the thermocoil is usually aluminum, the embedded pipe may be a different material such as copper or stainless steel.
-The main difference between the two technologies is that thermocoils are one piece units, and thus don’t suffer from the leakage problems of thermoblocks.
+While the body of the thermocoil is usually aluminium, the embedded pipe may be a different material such as copper or stainless steel.
+The main difference between the two technologies is that thermocoils are one-piece units, and thus don’t suffer from the leakage problems of thermoblocks.

 Some thermocoils are built into the exterior of boilers.
 These units serve double duty, heating the water in the brew chamber and then directing water from the tank through the serpentine passages in order to create steam.
 (4)

 The primary disadvantage of thermocoils is their cost compared to other thermo heating units.

 Thermoblock vs Boiler